Code-Institute-Submissions/interactive-frontend-4/README.md

 # Code Structure
 In order to achieve and understand the different parts comprising this project, I based my coding on this video tutorial https://www.youtube.com/watch?v=L07i4g-zhDA

+**Game's Checklist**
+This is a list of things we need to achieve in the coding:
+* A canvas where the game is played (2D)
+* Instructions how to play the game
+* Game Components
+* Game Engine or API
+* Score and timer
+* Local Storage

 ### Collision of two sprites as killing action
 Now it's time to kill some birds!
 I understand that if I'm making the 2 components to collide for that we need to create the 2D axis.